hyunyongPark/KDeep_Recsys_Pinsage/README.md

 - sklearn

 ### Unzip GraphData
-You must navigate to the graph_data folder and unzip the kdata_entire8.zip folder.
+You must navigate to the "graph_data" folder and unzip the "kdata_entire8.zip" file.
 (Due to limited flag capacity)
 ```
 cd graph_data
 unzip kdata_entire8.zip